 The sun protection measures listed are used for all outdoor activities during the daily local sun protection times.

-The sun protection times are a forecast from the Bureau of Meteorology for the time of day UV levels are forecast to reach 3 or higher from the beginning of September to the end of April.
-During these months particular care should be taken during the middle of the day between 10am – 3pm when UV levels reach their peak.
+The sun protection times are a forecast from the Bureau of Meteorology for the time of day UV levels are forecast to reach 3 or higher..

 .
 At these levels, sun protection is recommended for all skin types.
 In Victoria, UV levels regularly reach 3 or higher from mid-August to the end of April.